Seasonal bulk flowers & foliage for DIY weddings & events

 -

 All of our buckets are harvested with ease and beauty in mind.
 A typical bucket includes two varieties of foliage, one variety of focal flower, and at least two varieties of secondary flowers, so designing is simple and delightful.
-As an example, a summer bucket might include 10 lisianthus, 5 statis, 10 strawflower, 10 scented geranium, and 10 eucalyptus.
+As an example, a summer bucket might include 10 lisianthus, 5 statis, 5 sunflower, 10 strawflower, 10 scented geranium, and 10 eucalyptus.

 -